 - of 10

-As the 2013 baseball season kicks off, the legacy of Jackie Robinson, the first African-American player to take the field in the 20th Century, is remembered.
+Today, April 15, the legacy of Jackie Robinson, the first African-American player to integrate the national pastime in the 20th century, is being commemorated by Major League Baseball.

-To commemorate the occasion theGrio put together a list of 10 things you may not know about Jackie Robinson.
+To celebrate the occasion theGrio put together a list of 10 things you may not know about Jackie Robinson.

-Every player will don Robinson’s number, 42, marking the 64th anniversary of the Hall of Famer breaking baseball’s color barrier.
+Every Major League Baseball player will don Robinson’s number, 42, marking the 67th anniversary of the Hall of Famer breaking baseball’s color barrier.

 Click through the slideshow to see some of the lesser known facts about Robinson.